luisenoz/luisenoz.github.io/_posts/2020-11-23-Ch4-Under_the_Hood.md

-# UNDER THE HOOD: Training a Digit Classifier
+# CHAPTER 4.1: UNDER THE HOOD: TRAINING A DIGIT CLASSIFIER

 In the book, the authors used computer vision to introduce fundamental tools and concepts for deep learning, such as:
 - roles of arrays and tensors,